Who can apply

 - if required, have the application countersigned (countersignature guidance)

-- post or hand deliver your application to the Passport Office, Customer and Local Services Centre, La Motte Street, St Helier, JE4 8PE
+- the Passport Office is currently closed to the public, please post or hand deliver your application in a sealed envelope to the clearly marked secure mail box, Customer and Local Services Centre, La Motte Street, St Helier, JE4 8PE

 You may be contacted by a Passport Officer should any further documentation be required.

-Paper copies of the passport application form can be obtained from Customer and Local Services, Parish Halls and Post Offices.
+Paper copies of the passport application form can be obtained from Parish Halls and Post Offices.

 Passport fees, processing times and delivery